ffeng1996/IROS2019-lifelong-robotic-vision-object-recognition/README.md

 * Script for running the baseline model (with dataloader module for reference)

 ## Requirements
--The current version of the code has been tested with following libs:
+The current version of the code has been tested with following libs:

 * `python 3.7`
 * `numpy 1.16.2`